hunhoffe/show-kria-ip/README.md

 ## Troubleshooting
 1. If you can't see anything on the display, make sure the OLED display is connected to the G4 port in the adapter.

 2. If you're getting "No network" on the OLED display, power-cycle the board again.
-If you still can't connect to the network after a few power-cycling, make sure your nmcli.json file was formatted properly
+If you still can't connect to the network after a few power-cycling, make sure your nmcli.json file was formatted properly.
+If it still doesn't work, make sure you have NetworkManager enabled (run `sudo systemctl enable NetworkManager`).
+If you have other scripts that automatically connects to the wifi at boot time, you need to disable them first.

 3. If you can see the wifi network on the OLED display but can't connect to it via ssh/jupyter or ping, power-cycle the board 1-2 times.